Philanthropy & Tikkun Olam

 Her work remains grounded in escape, legal help, and survivor protection.
 At the same time, it reaches legislatures, universities, media organizations, and international forums.
 That span is the achievement.

-She deserves a stronger article than the old one because the real story is not only that she survived.
+She deserves a stronger article than the old one because the central story is not survival by itself.
 It is that she built a national cause from survival and forced the law to move.